 Ralf Koebnik, Chair of the COST Action

-The conference was held at the German National Academy of Sciences Leopoldina in Halle (Saale) (see HERE for access or SAVE the map).
+The conference was held at the German National Academy of Sciences Leopoldina in Halle (Saale).
 Founded in 1652, the Leopoldina is the oldest scientific academy in the world.
 It is dedicated to the advancement of science for the benefit of mankind and to shape a better future.
 With 1,000 active members, the Leopoldina brings together outstanding scientists from Germany, Austria, Switzerland and many other countries.

 Halle (Saale) is located in the southern part of the German state Saxony-Anhalt, approximately 150 km south-west of Berlin and 30 km north-west of Leipzig.

 The conference gave room to participate at one of three parallel social activities, among which the conferee had to choose when applying:

 - State Museum of Prehistory (Nebra Sky Disc)